 Spam Control

-Spam can become a big problem.
-WHMCS comes with spam control filters to reduce the amount of spam you receive.
-The spam control features will allow you to block email address and keywords or phrases that appear in either the message subject or body. which pipe into the ticket system from email.
+WHMCS includes spam control filters to help you reduce the amount of spam that you receive.
+You can use them to block email addresses and keywords or phrases that appear in either the message subject or body, preventing them from piping into the ticket system.

-You can access this feature at Configuration () > System Settings > Spam Control or, prior to WHMCS 8.0, Setup > Support > Spam Control.
+You can access this feature at Configuration () > System Settings > Spam Control.

-• Messages that you receive via the contact or submit ticket pages are not subject to these spam controls.
-For those, we recommend using reCaptcha.
+- Messages that you receive via the contact or submit ticket pages are not subject to these spam controls.
+For those, we recommend using captchas.

 Blocking Keywords or Phrases